About Me

 Along with researching planetary habitability, I believe it's very important to take action to keep our own planet habitable.
 I have done work with both the Ithaca chapters of the Sunrise Movement and the Extinction Rebellion, and briefly ran a write-in campaign for Ithaca's city council to help push for greener policies.
 I also worked with the student-run organization Climate Justice Cornell to push for Cornell University to divest from fossil fuels (now they are!) and I am now a member of the relatively new organization Astronomers for Planet Earth, which I would urge all my fellow astronomers to join.
 Although it's true that I'm looking for another Earth-like planet with my research, even if we find one there's no possibility of traveling there in the near future!
 As Carl Sagan said, "Like it or not, for the moment, the Earth is where we make our stand."

-In my free time I'm often reading (I'm currently going through everything Agatha Christie has written), doing yoga, meditating, playing video games, or knitting/crocheting different projects to varying levels of success.
-In the last year I have also started doing acrylic pour painting and stop motion videos.
+In my free time I'm often reading, doing yoga, meditating, playing video games, or knitting/crocheting different projects to varying levels of success.
+I also sometimes do acrylic pour painting and stop motion videos.
 I am only a beginner at both, but I have a lot of fun doing them!
-I also have ideas for several sci-fi short stories that I've jotted down a bunch of notes for, and hopefully one day I'll actually write them up!
+I have ideas for several sci-fi short stories that I've jotted down a bunch of notes for, and hopefully one day I'll actually write them up!

 As many of those who know me well, I am also incredibly fond of animals, and was a volunteer at the SPCA in Ithaca, which was the first ever no-kill animal shelter in the United States!
 See below for some pictures of my pet friends!